mohinderps/frontend-take-home/README.md

 Welcome to the Harbor frontend take home assignment.
 We hope this is a good opportunity for you to showcase your skills.

+# Prerequisites

+There is a simple express server in this repo that will serve some dummy data.
+To start the server, install the packages and run `yarn start:server`.
+You can then access the data via `GET localhost:3000/testnets`

 # The Challenge

 We want you to implement the following frontend design